Artanidos/DevAndroidPythonBook/parts/partii.md

 ###Java JDK 8

-You should be able to find all you need to install Java JDK 8 here: <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html">https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html</a>
+You should be able to find all you need to install Java JDK 8 here: [https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)

 Just to mention I had problem to build the package with Java JDK 10 installed.

 ###Android SDK

-To install the Android SDK go to <a href="https://developer.android.com/studio">https://developer.android.com/studio</a> scroll down to *Command line tools only* and download the file for your platform.
+To install the Android SDK go to [https://developer.android.com/studio](https://developer.android.com/studio) scroll down to *Command line tools only* and download the file for your platform.
 Then unzip the file somewhere on your computer.
 After unzipping go to the Sdk/tools/bin directory and run to install all necessary tools: